otitis media (ear infection)

 Bacteria reach the middle ear through the lining or the passageway of the eustachian tube and can then produce infection, which causes swelling of the lining of the middle ear, blocking of the eustachian tube, and migration of white cells from the bloodstream to help fight the infection.
 In this process the white cells accumulate, often killing bacteria and dying themselves, leading to the formation of pus, a thick yellowish-white fluid in the middle ear.
 As the fluid increases, the child may have trouble hearing because the eardrum and middle ear bones are unable to move as freely as they should.
 As the infection worsens, many children also experience severe ear pain.
 Too much fluid in the ear can put pressure on the eardrum and eventually tear it.

-What are the effects of otitis media?
+effects of otitis media?

 Otitis media not only causes severe pain but may result in serious complications if it is not treated.
 An untreated infection can travel from the middle ear to the nearby parts of the head, including the brain.
 Although the hearing loss caused by otitis media is usually temporary, untreated otitis media may lead to permanent hearing impairment.
 Persistent fluid in the middle ear and chronic otitis media can reduce a child's hearing at a time that is critical for speech and language development.
 Children who have early hearing impairment from frequent ear infections are likely to have speech and language disabilities.

-How can someone tell if a child has otitis media?
+how someone can tell if a child has otitis media

 Otitis media is often difficult to detect because most children affected by this disorder do not yet have sufficient speech and language skills to tell someone what is bothering them.
 Common signs to look for are